pmeletis/panoptic_parts/docs/source/api.rst

 API Reference
 =============

-We provide a public, backwards compatible API, which allows easier bug fixes and functionality updates.
-We suggest that the users update their local clone of this repository frequently by pulling the master branch.

-All functions and arguments named with the preffix 'experimental\_' or with an '_' do not belong to the stable API and may change.
+We provide a public, stable API consisting of tested modules.
+However, in members of the API you may encounter experimental features (e.g. arguments or functions).
+These have the preffic `experimental\_` and are excempted from stability guarantees.

 Label format handling
 ---------------------

-.. autofunction:: panoptic_parts.utils.format.decode_uids
+.. autofunction:: panoptic_parts.decode_uids
-.. autofunction:: panoptic_parts.utils.format.encode_ids
+.. autofunction:: panoptic_parts.encode_ids

 Visualization
 -------------

-.. autofunction:: panoptic_parts.utils.visualization.random_colors
+.. autofunction:: panoptic_parts.random_colors
-.. autofunction:: panoptic_parts.utils.visualization.uid2color
+.. autofunction:: panoptic_parts.uid2color

 Misc
 ----

-.. autofunction:: panoptic_parts.utils.utils.safe_write
+.. autofunction:: panoptic_parts.safe_write